-You have difficulty rotating your upper body independent of your lower body to the left.
-This can limit your upper body's ability to rotate around your lower body through impact and follow through, thus reducing overall power.
-This can also cause your hips to outrace your trunk during the downswing and cause you to lose your posture.
+You have difficulty rotating your upper body independent of your lower body.
+This can cause your lower body to move excessively or out of sequence during the swing, restrict your ability to coil and load the spine during the backswing and limit your upper body's ability to rotate around your lower body through impact and follow through, thus reducing overall power.
+This can lead to excessive lateral sway during the backswing, loss of trunk posture during the backswing, and faulty swing planes.
+It can also cause your hips to outrace your trunk during the downswing and cause you to lose your posture.